uw-maccosslab/manuscript-mag-net/README.md

 This repo contains most of the input files and the basic analyses used in the manuscript "Mag-Net: Rapid enrichment of membrane-bound particles enables high coverage quantitative analysis of the plasma proteome", which is currently located on bioRxiv under the DOI [10.1101/2023.06.10.544439](https://doi.org/10.1101/2023.06.10.544439).
 Any files not located here are freely and openly accessible on the [Mag-Net page of PanoramaWeb](https://panoramaweb.org/Mag-Net.url).

 Data was exported using the Skyline document grid.
-Analyses was perfomed using Skyline and R scripts.
+Analyses was perfomed using Skyline, R scripts, R Markdown files, and Jupyter Notebooks.

 ### Repository Layout